Underarm Sweating

 miraDry is another answer for excessive underarm sweating.
 It works by electromagnetic energy that is delivered to the eccrine or sweat glands in your armpit.
 Each treatment takes one hour to perform.
 After miraDry treatment, your armpit will be red, inflamed & swollen for 4-10 days.
 This procedure is repeated again in 12 weeks.

 I was the first doctor in Australia to get the device, in fact, I was trained overseas before miraDry obtained TGA approval.
 I do think it works well in some but not patients.
 The side effects are under-reported as it causes significant nerve pain in many patients, especially lean-low body fat individuals.
-I tend not to use it much now-a-days, as I am awaiting the release of miraDry 2.
-This model will be more effective with much less side effects.

 How much are treatments?